 Chickens are gregarious birds and live together as a flock with a distinct hierarchy or “pecking order.”
 They would naturally spend their day foraging for food, scratching the ground looking for insects and seeds.

 When a cockerel finds food, he may call the hens to eat it by clucking in a high pitch and picking up and dropping the food.
-This behaviour can also be seen in mother hens, calling their chicks.
+This behavior can also be seen in mother hens, calling their chicks.

 Chickens tend to range widely, using the cover of trees and vegetation for safety from predators.